 Jack Lenor Larsen

-Jack Lenor Larsen (1927-2020), internationally known textile designer, author, and collector was one of the world's foremost advocates of traditional and contemporary crafts.
+Jack Lenor Larsen (1927-2020) was an internationally known textile designer, author, and collector, and one of the world's foremost advocates of traditional and contemporary crafts.
 His awards are many and his designs are in collections of international museums.
 Larsen is associated with schools and art centers worldwide.

 Jack Lenor Larsen